-What do Liberty of London say about about their iconic Betsy Star Print?
+What does Liberty of London say about their iconic Betsy Star Print?

 Betsy Star is a festive reimagining of our 1933 Liberty classic, entwining the design’s small stylised floral motif with a scattering of metallic stars for a touch of quintessential Liberty magic.

-Betsy is made of up tightly-knitted florals, and was crated for Liberty London Fabrics in 1933.
+Betsy is made of up tightly-knitted florals and was created for Liberty London Fabrics in 1933.
 It was designed by the enigmatic DS, whose work makes up many of our favourite Tana patterns.
 Betsy has been on Classic Tana since 1982.